-Spartanburg artist Joan Wheatley will exhibit her latest creations of miniature clay animals, treehouses, and dollhouse accessories at West Main Artists Co-op in Spartanburg, Aug.
-16th through Sept.
+Spartanburg artist Joan Wheatley is exhibiting her latest creations of miniature clay animals, treehouses, and dollhouse accessories at West Main Artists Co-op in Spartanburg, now through Sept.
 15th.

 Many of the works are small clay figurines of personified mice living in folksy woodlands settings, such as treehouses or stumps.
 These settings and figures can easily be held in the palm of a hand.
 In addition, Wheatley paints with oils and acrylics, and is a photographer.
 Her work is often described as “whimsical.”

 “I hope everyone who sees my exhibit will smile and just enjoy it,” the native of Connecticut said.
 “I love what I do, and I think it shows.
 Some will love it, while others might think I am nuts.
 Doesn’t matter.
 I will be having fun.”